Financial Aid and Tax Issues

 Taxable Financial Aid

 Current federal tax laws have made some financial aid taxable income.
-Financial aid received (other than loans) above the cost of tuition, fees, and books is considered taxable income.
+Financial aid received (excluding loans) in excess of the cost of tuition, fees and books is considered taxable income.
 You should contact the IRS or a tax preparer for additional information.

 Educational Income Tax Credits